mrb101/celparser/README.md

-# PyCEL - Python Common Expression Language Parser
+# celparser - Python Common Expression Language Parser

 A Python implementation of Google's Common Expression Language (CEL) parser and evaluator.

 ## Overview

-PyCEL is a Python package that provides parsing and evaluation of Google's Common Expression Language (CEL).
+celparser is a Python package that provides parsing and evaluation of Google's Common Expression Language (CEL).
 CEL is a simple expression language that lets you check whether a condition is true or false at runtime.
 It's designed to be simple, portable, and safe to execute in constrained environments.

 CEL is used in various Google products and open-source projects for policy enforcement, data filtering, and configuration.